n0iz/ngame/Readme.md

     }
 }

-in build.gradle core dependencies add:
+in build.gradle add for all modules in dependencies this:
 	compile project(":ngame")